 Our disability attorneys filed an ERISA appeal for a nurse who worked for many years on the labor and delivery floor of a hospital and in a special needs nursery.
 The former nurse suffers from reflex sympathetic dystrophy/complex regional pain syndrome (RSD/CRPS).
-The Hartford denied her disability claiming that she did not meet the policy definition of disability and that there were no objective findings of her impairments.
+The insurance company denied her disability claiming that she did not meet the policy definition of disability and that there were no objective findings of her impairments.
 However, its denial was based on an incomplete review of our client’s medical records.
 Our client’s records were fraught with evidence of her ongoing pain and symptoms, which made her simply unable to do her job.

-Our team fought hard to reverse the decision of The Hartford.
+Our team fought hard to reverse the decision of the insurance company.
 We obtained letters from our client’s treating doctors to refute the denial.
 We also supported the appeal with the Social Security Administration’s finding that our client is entirely disabled due to her RSD/CRPS.
-Our appeal presented the medical evidence clearly so that The Hartford could not deny that she is disabled.
+Our appeal presented the medical evidence clearly so that the insurance company could not deny that she is disabled.
 She was thrilled to have the decision reversed and to be awarded ongoing benefits.
 Since our client was injured at work, we were also able to represent her in a workers’ compensation claim.
 We helped her obtain a significant settlement from the workers’ compensation insurer.

 Reinstatement of Discontinued Disability Benefits

-The Hartford reinstated disability benefits after Attorney Kristen Gyolai and her team successfully appealed its decision to discontinue a disabled worker’s benefits.
+The insurance company reinstated disability benefits after Attorney Kristen Gyolai and her team successfully appealed its decision to discontinue a disabled worker’s benefits.
 Our client, who had worked for years as a financial assistance specialist, was unable to work due to major depression and anxiety.
-The Hartford, which had initially paid her benefits, suddenly ceased even though she had seen no improvement in her symptoms.
+The insurance company, which had initially paid her benefits, suddenly ceased even though she had seen no improvement in her symptoms.